 If you are considering having a genetic test, consult with a genetic counselor first.
 These specially-trained, certified health professionals can guide you through the numerous decisions, interpretations, and options of genetic testing.
 Most hospitals have certified genetic counselors on staff or you can contact the National Society of Genetic Counselors to find a board-certified counselor in your area.

-There are several scenarios in which genetic testing may be considered appropriate:
+However, there are several scenarios in which genetic testing may be considered appropriate:

 Genetic testing has great power for revealing information that can change the lives of individuals, families, and entire societies.
-Like many other technologies, genetic testing provides ethical, social, and legal questions about how to balance an individual's right to privacy against society's need to protect itself.
+Like many other technologies, genetic testing poses ethical, social, and legal questions about how to balance an individual's right to privacy against society's need to protect itself.
 Other controversies surrounding genetic testing include sex selection, presymptomatic testing of children, and whether or not to warn third parties or to re-contact patients when new information on their genetic status becomes available.

 There is no doubt that for some people genetic testing can be beneficial.
-But in this "information age," the effects of unintended consequences require as much consideration as do the potential benefits.
+But in this information age, the effects of unintended consequences require as much consideration as do the potential benefits.